Fashion Film & Photography

 spring

-In this year-long studio course, students capture (still and moving) images and edit them.
-Time is spent in the photo studio for shooting, with a focus on advanced lighting techniques.
-Students perfect their knowledge of lighting scenarios in a studio and also in an outdoor environment using multiple light sources while mixing electronic studio flash with outdoor light.
-Emphasis is placed on understanding light and on mastering the technical aspects of the lighting equipment for both photo and video.
-Students work on different shooting projects with models, in the studio and on location in Paris.
-Individual projects are designed to coincide with the Paris Fashion weeks held in September and January of each year.
+In this one-year studio course, students will capture (still and moving) images and edit them according to industry standards.
+Time will be spent both in-studio and outdoors for shooting & filming with a focus on suitable lighting techniques (and camera setups for video).
+Students will also shoot/film in an outdoor environment using multiple light sources.
+Emphasis will be placed on understanding light and mastering the lighting equipment’s technical aspects for both photo and video.
+Students will work on different shooting projects with models in the studio and in Paris to produce a folio of moving images & photography, which demonstrates commercial and self-directed outcomes.

 Seminar II: Portfolio Development